cornell-netlab/capisce/README.md

 #### Building the Documentation

-The full documentation can be viewed using the following commands
+The full documentation can be viewed using the following command.
+It may prompt you to install `odoc`.
+Please do so using `opam install odoc`.
 ```
 make doc -B
 ```
 This will open the documentation in your systems default web browser.
+If you do not have a web browser installed the terminal `xdg-open` command will fail.
+Feel free to browse the documenation some other way.
-In the docker container this will be w3m (press enter to follow links and q to quit).
+In the docker container the docs will be opened in `w3m` (press `enter` to follow links and `q` to quit).

 The documentation for the core modules can be found by clicking on `capisce` and then navigating to modules `Cmd`, `ASTs`, and `Qe`.